 Turtle’s Penguin Day is the story of a turtle who decides to become a penguin after reading a bedtime story with his father.
 With his chosen costume and the book in hand he heads off to school where his teacher and classmates embrace the opportunity to have a special penguin day.
 While I love that this story encourages kids to use their imagination, I also really like that it is a reminder to us teachers and parents to seize the moment and follow a child’s interest…even if it doesn’t always align with our plans for the day.

 The Penguin and the Pea is a twist on the classic fairy tale The Princess and the Pea.
 Much like the traditional tale, the Princess finds his true Princess and the two live flappily every after.

-Nonfiction Books About Penguins
+Nonfiction Penguin Books

 Pierre the Penguin: A True Story was recommended to me by a friend who is a media specialist, and I’m so glad she suggested it.
 Pierre is an African penguin from the California Academy of Sciences, and he begins to lose his feathers.
 Lacking warmth, Pierre refuses to swim and is soon alienated by the other penguins.
 With some creative thinking from a biologist a wetsuit is created for Pierre, and he’s soon swimming and growing feathers again.